 - Friend to share cultures and spend time together

 Services for International Students and Scholars (SISS) is seeking mentors to assist international students in adjusting to the UC Davis campus and to introduce U.S. culture.
 This is a valuable opportunity to learn intercultural leadership skills and understand your role in a global community.
 SISS’ goal is to have a group of mentors who are both from the U.S. and from countries all over the world.
-International students and U.S. students from diverse cultural backgrounds are encouraged to apply!
-There are no citizenship or permanent residency requirements.
+International students and American students from diverse cultural backgrounds are encouraged to apply!
+There are no citizenship or permanent residency requirements to participate.
+However, to receive the stipend, students must be eligible for employment in the U.S. If you have any questions about this or your eligibility, feel free to contact us at email@example.com.
 Selected ambassadors will take an Intercultural Leadership Class in spring quarter and participate in an internship fall and winter quarter, which includes a transcript notation.

 - Pen pal and social connection during the summer before students arrive in the U.S.